CodeVistaPro/PowerBI_Portfolio/E-Commerce_Sales_Analysis/README.md

 The analysis is based on structured datasets containing:

-- **E-Commerce Sales Data**: Includes order details, product categories, sales amounts, quantities sold, and profits.
+- **E-Commerce Sales Data**: Includes product details, categories, sales amounts, quantities sold, reviews, and prices.
-- **Geographical Data**: State and region details to analyze location-based sales trends.
-- **Customer Data**: Provides insights into customer behavior and demographics (if applicable).

 ## Key Performance Indicators (KPIs)

 The dashboard focuses on the following KPIs:

+1. **Total Products**: The total number of unique products analyzed (12K).
-1. **Total Sales**: Overall revenue generated from e-commerce transactions.
+2. **Total Sales**: Overall revenue generated from e-commerce transactions (6M).
-2. **Total Profit**: Net earnings after deducting costs.
-3. **Total Quantity Sold**: The number of units sold in different time periods.
-4. **Profit Margin (%)**: A measure of profitability based on sales and profit.
-5. **Average Order Value (AOV)**: Average revenue per order placed.
+3. **Average Review Score**: The average score provided by customers for products (3.03).

 ## Analysis & Insights

-### 1. Sales & Profit Trends
+### 1. Monthly Sales Trends

-- **Monthly Sales Trends**: A line chart showcasing how sales and profits have fluctuated over time.
+- **Visualization**: A green-filled line chart depicting monthly sales over time.
-- **Seasonal Patterns**: Identification of peak sales months to optimize marketing efforts.
+- **Insight**: Sales trend shows a decline over the months, peaking in earlier periods.
+This could highlight seasonal demand or changing consumer behavior.

-### 2. Product Category Performance
+### 2. Review Distribution by Category

-- **Category-wise Sales & Profit**: Bar charts displaying which product categories generate the highest and lowest revenue.
-- **Profitability Analysis**: Understanding which products offer the highest margins.
+- **Visualization**: Pie chart showing the proportion of reviews by category.
+- **Insight**: Categories like "Books," "Sports," and "Clothing" receive the highest number of reviews, indicating popular products with active customer engagement.

-### 3. Geographical Sales Distribution
+### 3. Sales by Category

-- **State-wise & Region-wise Sales**: A map visualization displaying where sales are highest and lowest.
-- **Regional Performance Comparison**: Identifying regions with growing vs. declining sales.

-### 4. Top & Bottom Performing Products

-- **Top 5 Best-Selling Products**: Products that contribute the most to total sales.
-- **Bottom 5 Least-Selling Products**: Items that might need strategic pricing or promotion.

-## Dashboard Features

-- **Dynamic Filters**: Users can filter data based on time periods, regions, and product categories.
-- **Interactive Visuals**: Charts update dynamically based on user selections.
-- **Drill-through Analysis**: Users can explore detailed data at different levels (e.g., from total sales to category sales to product-level sales).
-- **Tooltips & Annotations**: Providing additional insights when hovering over data points.
+- **Visualization**: Horizontal bar chart displaying total sales for each category.
+- **Insight**: "Books" and "Toys" lead in total sales, whereas "Home & Kitchen" shows the least sales performance, suggesting opportunities for targeted promotions.

+### 4. Count of Reviews by Category

+- **Visualization**: Colorful vertical bar chart representing review counts per category.
+- **Insight**: Categories have relatively balanced review counts, with "Books" having the highest and "Home & Kitchen" the lowest.

+### 5. Average Price by Category

+- **Visualization**: Bar chart showing the average price of products by category.
+- **Insight**: Categories such as "Health" and "Sports" have higher average prices compared to others like "Clothing" and "Electronics."

 ## Conclusion

-The **E-Commerce Sales Analysis Dashboard** provides a comprehensive view of sales data, enabling data-driven decision-making for business growth.
-By leveraging Power BI’s interactive features, stakeholders can explore insights effortlessly, optimize sales strategies, and improve overall performance.
+The **E-Commerce Sales Analysis Dashboard** provides actionable insights into sales trends, category performance, and customer reviews.
+With its interactive and visually engaging design, it empowers businesses to make informed decisions and improve their overall market strategies.

 ---